 His face was barely a face.
 He wore a mask that seemed to be sending oxygen to his lungs.
 That seemed to be keeping him alive.
 His face was marred.
 His face was broken.
 But Talia knew this face.
 She knew it all too well.

-Talia stared into the face of her protector.
-Her eyes wide with disbelief.
+Talia stared into the face of her childhood protector.
+Her eyes were wide with disbelief.

 She was looking into his eyes as she thought she never would again.